-About the trust
+About the Trust

-The Bentham-Moxon Trust was founded in 1984 by bringing together a number of charitable trusts, all of which had the objective of supporting the work of Kew.
+Bentham-Moxon Trust was founded in 1984 by bringing together a number of charitable trusts, all of which had the objective of supporting the work of Kew.
 The first of these trusts was set up in 1884 with a bequest of George Bentham.
 Further gifts were made over the years.
 Since 1989, and the establishment of the Foundation and Friends of the Royal Botanic Gardens, Kew, the Bentham-Moxon Trust no longer actively seeks new funds.
-The Trust retains its investments, currently in excess of £5 million, and makes grants out of its annual income.
+The Trust retains its investments, currently in excess of £4.5 million, and makes grants out of its annual income.

-Grants are made in three main areas:
+Grants are made in four main areas:

 1. Plant collection and field research expeditions

-The Trust is keen to support plant collecting and field research expeditions although it is seldom able to provide the entire cost.
+The Trust is keen to support plant and fungal collecting and field research expeditions although it is seldom able to provide the entire cost.
 Where it has been able to assist expeditions, it has generally been by supporting an individual member of the expedition or helping with equipment cost or funding an extension to the expedition.
 The Trust is keen to support expeditions with a conservation impact.

-3. Travel to botanical institutions and attending conferences
+3. Travel to botanical and mycological institutions

 Checklist for applicants